Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

-Fingerprints used for capturing overlaps are based on factorizations into \emph{Lyndon Words}~\cite{lyndon1954burnside, berstel2007origins}.
-A string $s$ is a \textit{Lyndon word} if and only if it is strictly smaller than any of its proper suffixes.
+Fingerprints used for capturing overlaps, are based on factorizations in \emph{Lyndon Words}~\cite{lyndon1954burnside, berstel2007origins}.
+A nonempty string $s$ is a \textit{Lyndon word} if and only if it is strictly smaller than any of its nonempty proper suffixes.
 For example, $s=aabbab$ over alphabet $\{a, b\}$, $a<b$, is a Lyndon word, whereas string $s'=abaabb$ is not a Lyndon word, since the suffix $aabb$ is smaller than $s'$.
-It is well known that any nonempty string $s$ has a unique factorization $\fact(s) = \langle f_1, f_2, \dots, f_n \rangle$ such that $f_1 \succeq f_2 \succeq \dots \succeq f_n$ and each factor $f_i$ is a Lyndon word.
-Such a factorization is called the \emph{Lyndon factorization} and is usually denoted by $\CFL$ \cite{10.2307/1970044,lothaire1997combinatorics}.
-Given $s$, the Duval algorithm computes $\CFL(s)$ in linear time and constant space \cite{duval1983factorizing}.
+It is well-known that any nonempty string $s$ has a unique factorization $\langle f_1, f_2, \dots, f_n \rangle$ such that $f_1 \succeq f_2 \succeq \dots \succeq f_n$ and each factor $f_i$ is a Lyndon word.
+Such a factorization is called the \emph{Lyndon factorization} and can be computed in linear time and constant space by the Duval algorithm~\cite{duval1983factorizing}.
+As usual, $\CFL(s)$ denotes the Lyndon factorization of $s$ \cite{10.2307/1970044,lothaire1997combinatorics}.